Book Tickets

 Ship & Dockside Gallery

-Old world exhibit: Map Location 23
+The Journey: Map Location 23

 Ship and dockside gallery

 Collect your ticket and board the Brig Union - a replica of the emigrant sailing ship that carried members of the Mellon family to Baltimore in 1816.
 You'll get a taste of the conditions that migrants endured during their twelve-week crossing.
-The merchant's office near the dock stood in Great George Street in Belfast, while the boarding house dates to the 1700s and once offered shelter to emigrants on Bridge Street in Derry.
+The merchant's office near the dock stood in Great George Street in Belfast, while the boarding house dates to the 1700s and once offered shelter to emigrants on Bridge Street in Derry-Londonderry.

 Lying in the dock is a reconstruction of an early 1800s ‘brig’.
 It is a reconstruction of the Brig Union which carried older members of the Mellon family to Baltimore in 1816.
 Two years later, Thomas Mellon and his parents emigrated.
 Fares varied, usually about £4 in 1800-1850, although there are references to fares of £10 and over.